quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 (streamed) qlog file.
 As such, a method for splitting up events belonging to separate logical entities is required.

 The simplest way to perform this splitting is by associating a "group id" to each event that indicates to which conceptual "group" each event belongs.
 A post-processing step can then extract events per group.
 However, this group identifier can be highly protocol and context-specific.
 In the example above, the QUIC "Original Destination Connection ID" could be used to uniquely identify a connection.
 As such, they might add a "ODCID" field to each event.
-However, a middlebox logging IP or TCP traffic might rather use four-tuples to identify connections, and add a "four_tuple" field.
+Additionally, a service providing different levels of Quality of Service (QoS) to their users might wish to group connections per QoS level applied.
+They might instead prefer a "qos" field.

 As such, to provide consistency and ease of tooling in cross-protocol and cross-context setups, qlog instead defines the common "group_id" field, which